RonanChance/Evolving-Solutions/AnAfricanElection.md

 - CIA inspired coup 1966 overthrow of Kwame Nkrumah
 - 5 different military regimes.
 - Nana wants free secondary education for all.
 - None of the parties are offering a paradigm shift.
 They are all promising similar things, just going to do it better than the others.
-Want modernization and development
+Want modernization and development.
 - Lots of aggregate growth has not translated into general well-being.
 - People are insecure and don't know where the next meal is going to come from.
 - Democracy is meaningless if there are no tangible benefits to the people.